Organisers invoke extreme heat policy on hottest day at Australian Open

-MELBOURNE, Jan 27 : Australian Open organisers invoked their extreme heat policy as temperatures soared at Melbourne Park on Tuesday, prompting the suspension of play on outer courts and the closure of roofs on the main showcourts.
+MELBOURNE: Australian Open organisers invoked their extreme heat policy as temperatures soared at Melbourne Park on Tuesday (Jan 27), prompting the suspension of play on outer courts and the closure of roofs on the main showcourts.

 The year's opening Grand Slam operates under an extreme heat policy that considers air temperature, radiant heat, wind speed and humidity to assess playing conditions.